 Chatbots, AI and Blockchain in FinTech

-The bot is not a robot or robotics.
-The bot is just a simple service; people use these services to interact for conversation and messaging.
-The bot is not necessary an AI, not Machine Learning or even deep learning but surely AI, ML and DL can make Bot better.
-Client-server to Web to mobile apps and now Bots are coming on the way.
+The chatbot is not a robot or robotics.
+The bot is just a simple service.
+Consumers use these services (unknowingly more) to interact with banks, IT companies etc. customer care informs of verbal conversation and messaging.
+The chatbot is not necessary an AI or Machine Learning software.
+Surely AI, ML and DL can make bot better.
+Client-server to the web to mobile apps and now bots are coming in our way.
 Data visualization & virtualization is about keeping data at the top of the priority list.
 Business success should be the AI goal.